-Blue Vervain, Swamp Verbena, Wild Hyssop
+Blue Verbena, Blue Vervain, Simpler’s Joy, Swamp Verbena, Swamp Vervain, Wild Hyssop

-Verbena hastata L. is the correct and accepted scientific name for this species of Verbena.
+Verbena hastata L. is the accepted scientific name for this species of Verbena.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 The above distribution map for Verbena hastata is from the USDA Plants Database.
 The map on Plants of the World Online is similar but doesn’t show a couple of states.
 It also shows where the species has been introduced to Austria, Great Britain, and Jamaica.
+In some states, the species may be found in only one to a few locations.
+Most maps online are from old data so the species could even be extinct in some states.
+Maps do, however, give us a general idea.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.